 Statement pieces should have a spot in every person’s wardrobe.
 The chic and simple lines of this jacket paired with its bold sleeves leave the final statement of the piece open to interpretation.
 It can be minimalist and modern with this black on black brocade; or it can be more fearless with its style in one of Mood’s multicolored faux furs.
+You could even add it to your summer wardrobe as an unlined, sheer beach cover up!
 Personally, my favorite part is the wide, cropped sleeves, which leaves space to show off some bracelets, or a surprise lining.

 Fabrics & materials used:

 Pattern includes a 1/2″ seam allowance unless otherwise stated.

 This jacket features a swan neck collar, so that’s where we’ll be starting as far as sewing.

 Take your two front panels, place them with their right sides together, and sew them together at the collar as you see below.
 For this pattern.
 I recommend pressing all of your seams after sewing them and again before attaching your lining.